noycoohen/Jewelry-store/README.md

 # About the app:

-Server-side development for a web application, An online store that allows the guest to add products to the cart and registered users to save products in favorites.
+Server-side and Client-side development for a web application.
+An jewelry online store that allows the guest to add products to the cart and registered users to save products in favorites.
-Administered by an admin user who can add, edit and delete products
+Administered by an admin user who can add, edit and delete products.

 ## Installation